code-explorer786/Braindustry-Mod-Backup/README.md

 # Braindustry-Mod
-High Technology mod for Mindustry game with new super beatiful and useful materials,liquids,logic,reactors and too much more,now for BE Builds!
+High Technology mod for Mindustry game with new super beatiful and useful materials,liquids,logic,reactors and too much more,now for the Mindustry 6.0 version!

 **Mod Actual Version - 1.4**